harmony-one/libunison/cmd/broadcast/README.md

 ## Benchmark test for coopcast

 #### What is Coopcast
-Coopcast is a fast, scalable and fault resilient network protocol to deliver messages to a group of nodes in the network.
+Coopcast (cooperative multicast) is a fast, scalable and fault resilient network protocol to deliver messages to a group of nodes in the network.
 The sender uses RaptorQ encoder (RFC6330) to encode the message and broadcasts small pieces of the encoded message (called Symbol) to its neighbor peers.
 Each peer who receives the Symbol will also responsible to relay it to its own neighbor peers, that's why we call it Coop(erate) Cast.

 ##### Fast